astronomer/astro-docs/cloud/stable/03_deploy/03_configure-deployment.md

 The Airflow Webserver is responsible for rendering the [Airflow UI](https://airflow.apache.org/docs/apache-airflow/stable/ui.html), where users can monitor DAGs, view task logs, and set various non-code configurations.

-If a function within the Airflow UI is slow or unavailable, we recommend raising the AUs allocated towards the Webserver.
+If a function within the Airflow UI is slow or unavailable, we recommend increasing the AU allocated towards the Webserver.
 The default resource allocation is 5 AU.

-To acceess the Airflow UI, click **Open Airflow** on the top, right-hand side of any Deployment page in the Astronomer UI.

 > **Note:** Introduced in Airflow 1.10.7, [DAG Serialization](https://airflow.apache.org/docs/apache-airflow/stable/dag-serialization.html?highlight=dag%20serialization) removes the need for the Webserver to regularly parse all DAG files, making the component significantly more light-weight and performant.
 DAG Serialization is enabled by default in Airflow 1.10.12+ and is required in Airflow 2.0.